lepinekong/myminiapps/doc/jotnote/index.md

 ```

-Then run and type in red console:
+Then run and type in red console any of these commands:

 ```

             do read http://myminiapps.space/jotnote.red

-            or

             do read http://myminiapps.space/jotnote

-            or

             do read http://myminiapps.space/note

 ```

+### Usage

+Type one of command examples:

+- Jot
+- Jotnote
+- note